naike-drame-codelab/react-projects/README.md

 # React + Tailwind CSS
-THis is a collection of small projects to get the hang on React.js and Tailwindcss
+This is a collection of small projects to get the hang of React.js and Tailwind CSS.

 1) Counter
 2) Todo List